Portsmouth F.C.: 1898–1920: Founding of Portsmouth F.C. and early years

-1912: Reformation

-With the recruitment of Robert Brown from Sheffield Wednesday, as Portsmouth's fourth manager, the team finished second place in the 1911–12 Southern Football League Division Two behind Merthyr Town and were promoted as runners-up.
+The team finished second place in the 1911–12 Southern Football League Division Two and were promoted as runners-up.
 However, the club's finances were in trouble again, with losses and debts increasing to £10,000.
 A shareholders meeting was called on 8 May 1912, where George Lewin Oliver, one of the original founders and directors, proposed that "The Portsmouth Football and Athletic Company" should be wound up and replaced with a more business orientated company.
 The original company was then liquidated to remove the debt and on 27 July 1912, the "Portsmouth Football Company Ltd" was formed as the new parent company of Portsmouth F.C., with substantial financial guarantees given by the board of directors.
 The original 1898 founding director George Lewin Oliver became the new Portsmouth F.C. chairman.

-For the new 1912–13 Southern Football League season back in Division One, Portsmouth, now under new ownership, wore new home colours of blue shirts, white shorts and black stockings.
-Portsmouth finished the season in 11th position.

-Portsmouth's famous crest, consisting of a crescent moon and star made its first appearance in the 1913–14 season.
-The moon and star motif comes from the Portsmouth town (then) coat of arms and are believed to date back as far as the time of Richard I. Curiously, the star on the original badge featured a star with five points rather than the eight that appear on the town crest.
-Portsmouth ended the season in 9th position.

-Football was suspended during the 1914–1918 First World War.
-Many with connections to Portsmouth F.C. joined the "Pompey Pals Battalions", which formed parts of the Hampshire Regiment.
-Many never returned home.
-In 1915, the Fratton End terrace was upgraded to accommodate 8,000 standing supporters and covered with a roof for the first time.

-On 24 April 1916, an Easter Monday, two charity fund-raising matches between Portsmouth FC and Southampton FC both simultaneously took place at both Fratton Park and Southampton's The Dell.
-The Fratton Park game was won by Portsmouth 7-0; the other match at The Dell was won by Portsmouth 2-3.

-On 6 June 1918, an American army team played a Canadian army team in a baseball match at Fratton Park, with the gate money donated to the British Red Cross.
-The US army team won 4–3.
+Football was suspended during the First World War.
 Following the resumption of matches in the 1919–20 season, Portsmouth won the Southern League championship for the second time.
 Portsmouth were then elected to the Football League Third Division as founder members.
-John McCartney took over as the fifth manager of Portsmouth on 1 May 1920 from Robert Brown who had left to join Gillingham, also in The Football League.